ucan-wg/delegation/README.md

 UCAN Delegation is a certificate capability system with runtime-extensibility, ad hoc conditions, cacheability, and focused on ease of use and interoperability.
 Delegations act as a proofs for [UCAN Invocation]s.

 Delegation provides a way to "transfer authority without transferring cryptographic keys".
-As an authorization system, it is more interested in "what" can be done than a list of "who can do what".
+As an authorization system, it is more interested in "what can be done?" than a list of "who can do what?".
 For more on how Delegation fits into UCAN, please refer to the [high level spec][UCAN].

 # Delegation (Envelope)